UMass-RC/unity-docs/docs/mpi.md

-!!! note
-    The Unity docs are still a work-in-progress.
-Some docs may be missing, or incomplete.
-If you would like to contribute to these docs, please submit PRs to the upstream repository [here](https://github.com/UMass-RC/unity-docs).

 # Running Jobs with Shared Memory Using MPI

 #### This is the (simplified) sanity check that the Unity admins used to verify openmpi: ####